bbarni2020/Rock-Runner/README.md

 The particle system probably uses more CPU than it should, but it looks cool so I'm keeping it.
 You can disable effects in settings if your machine struggles.

+## AI Debugging Notes

+I used GitHub Copilot to help debug some gnarly issues.
+If you spot weird console logs or suspiciously clean error handling, that's probably why.
+Honestly, AI saved me hours on the boring stuff.

 ## Contributing

 Found a bug?
 Cool, open an issue.
 Want to add features?
 Even cooler, make a PR.
 The code's reasonably commented, though some parts got messy when I was implementing the smooth lane transitions at 2 AM.